 .psd is Photoshop’s internal file format.
 For some reason, people like to use it as an interchange format, even though it is not designed for this.

-Due to .psd being used as an interchange format, this leads to confusion amongst people using these programs, as to why not all programs support opening these.
-Sometimes, you might even see users saying that a certain program is terrible because it doesn’t support opening psds properly.
-But as psd is an internal file-format without online specs, it is impossible to have any program outside it support it 100%.
+.psd being used as an interchange format, this leads to confusion amongst people using these programs, as to why not all programs support opening these.
+Sometimes, you might even see users saying that a certain program is terrible because it doesn’t support opening PSDs properly.
+But as PSD is an internal file-format without online specs, it is impossible to have any program outside it support it 100%.